 At a seasonally adjusted annual rate of $563.3 billion, new construction starts in November fell 5 percent from the previous month, according to Dodge Data & Analytics.
 The decline represented a partial pullback after the 13 percent increase reported for total construction in October, as nonresidential building lost some momentum following its improved October pace.

 Decreased activity was also reported for housing in November, while the nonbuilding construction sector (public works and electric utilities/gas plants) held steady.
-Highway and bridge construction in November climbed 16 percent
+Highway and bridge construction climbed 16 percent.

-The major office projects that were reported as November starts were generally smaller in scale than what took place in October, and included such projects as a $155 million insurance claims service center in Plano, Texas, and a $70 million corporate headquarters in Rapid City, S.D.
+The major office projects that were reported as November starts were generally smaller in scale than those of October, and included such projects as a $155 million insurance claims service center in Plano, Texas, and a $70 million corporate headquarters in Rapid City, S.D.
 The garage and service station category in November decreased 39 percent after soaring 119 percent in October with the start of two large consolidated rental car facilities at Chicago’s O’Hare International Airport and the San Antonio International Airport.

-Store construction in November fell 30 percent, although it did include groundbreaking for a $100 million outlet mall in Daytona Beach, Fla., and warehouse construction retreated 13 percent.
-Hotel construction in November stayed even with its October pace, helped by the start of the $193 million hotel portion of the $400 million Eighth and Howell convention center hotel complex in Seattle.
+Store construction in November fell 30 percent, although it did include groundbreaking for a $100 million outlet mall in Daytona Beach, Fla.
+Warehouse construction retreated 13 percent.
+Hotel construction stayed even with its October pace, helped by the start of the $193 million hotel portion of the $400 million Eighth and Howell convention center hotel complex in Seattle.

-The manufacturing plant category in November was able to show improvement following its depressed October activity, rising 38 percent with the upward push coming from two automotive-related projects – a $307 million expansion to a General Motors plant in Arlington, Texas, and a $250 million expansion to a Mercedes-Benz plant in Vance, Ala.
+The manufacturing plant category in November showed improvement following its depressed October activity, rising 38 percent with the upward push coming from a $307 million expansion to a General Motors plant in Arlington, Texas, and a $250 million expansion to a Mercedes-Benz plant in Vance, Ala.

 The institutional building group in November receded a slight 1 percent after registering 23 percent growth in October.
 Weaker activity was reported for amusement-related work, down 12 percent, although some support was provided by the $181 million convention center portion of the Eighth and Howell convention center hotel complex in Seattle.